clx3210/ip/docs/README.md

 Manual saving is not required.

 ## Some Notes
-1. The special character <code>&#124;</code> should not be used inside task descriptions, otherwise file saving may be corrupted.
+1. The special character <code>&#124;</code> is reserved and should not be used inside task descriptions
-2. Task descriptions should not be blank or empty.
+2. Task descriptions should not be blank or empty
-3. 1-character space separators should be followed when typing the commands.
+3. 1-character space separators should be followed when typing the commands